urielzrivera/Linux-Logbook/README.md

-# Pentesting-Notes

 hi there,

-Welcome to my Pentesting Notebook.\
+Welcome to my Pentesting Notebook.

-This serves as a living document for every useful command, tactics, techniques, and procedures learned during pentesting engagements, labs, CTFs, or interacting with the security community.
+this repository serves as a living KB that documents useful commands, methodologies, tactics, techniques, and procedures i've learned throughout my journey in offensive security. the content here is continuously updated as i gain experience through penetration testing labs, CTF challenges, research, community knowledge, and real-world engagements.

+the *goal* of this notebook is to consolidate information that i find valuable enough to revisit regularly, and spend less time searching for commands, techniques, and workflows.

+# What You'll Find Here

+this repository contains notes and references for topics such as:

+* Notetaking
+* Reconnaissance and enumeration
+* Web application testing
+* Active Directory assessments
+* Privilege escalation
+* Credential attacks
+* Exploitation techniques
+* Post-exploitation activities
+* Reporting and documentation
+* Tool usage and common command references and cheat sheets

+# README Contents

+this README includes many of the commands, setup procedures, tools, and quick-reference notes that i commonly use when:
+* configuring Kali Linux virtual machines
+* preparing for labs or CTFs
+* building new testing environments
+* conducting live assessments
+* troubleshooting tooling issues
+* documenting findings and evidence

+# A Living Document

+security is constantly evolving, and so is this repository. if you find anything here useful, that's a bonus.

+happy hacking, and happy learning.

 ## VM Setup and Post-Installation Tasks